tahardi/bearclave/README.md

-# Bearclave: Simplifying Cloud-Based TEE Development
+# Simplifying Cloud-Based TEE Development

 **Trusted Execution Environments (TEEs)** use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is afforded by traditional computing systems.
 For this reason, curious developers often want to explore TEE technology for securing sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.
-The Bearclave project is a collection of code and documentation that aims to address those challenges.
+The **Bearclave** project is a collection of code and documentation that aims to address those challenges.

 ## What's Included?

-- **Introduction to TEEs** An overview of TEEs and popular platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX
+**Introduction to TEEs** An overview of TEEs and popular platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX
-- **How-to Guides** Steps for building and deploying applications to TEE platforms on cloud providers like AWS and GCP
+**How-to Guides** Steps for building and deploying applications to TEE platforms on cloud providers like AWS and GCP
-- **SDK** A library that allows you to develop platform-agnostic Golang applications without having to worry about the underlying TEE implementation
-- **Examples** Practical code examples that demonstrate how to build, deploy, and interact with real-world applications on different TEE platforms
+**SDK** A library that allows you to develop platform-agnostic Golang applications without having to worry about the underlying TEE implementation **Examples** Practical code examples that demonstrate how to build, deploy, and interact with real-world applications on different TEE platforms

-Additionally, Bearclave includes a **"No TEE" development mode**, allowing you to develop and test your application without a TEE instance.
-This reduces costs significantly, making the barrier to entry even lower.

 ---

 ## A Note on Costs

 Running cloud-based TEE applications is not free.
-AWS and GCP TEE-capable compute instances are typically priced between $0.20 to $0.50 per hour.
+AWS and GCP TEE-capable compute instances typically cost between $0.20 to $0.50 per hour.
-Fortunately, Bearclave provides a "No TEE" mode that allows you to develop and test applications locally.
+Fortunately, Bearclave provides a _No TEE_ mode that allows you to develop and test applications locally.
 Using this mode, you should be able to prototype and test TEE applications for just a few dollars a month.